theianjohnson/vue-documenter/README.md

 # Roadmap
 * [Bug] Documentation example code spacing in named slots
-* [Bug] Update events' example value to be code highlighted
+* [Done, not yet published] Update events' example value to be code highlighted
 * [Feature] Add ability to group components in the documentation
-* [Feature] Update documentation table of contents to be sticky
+* [Done, not yet published] Update documentation table of contents to be sticky
-* [Feature] Update CSS override classes to be individual properties rather than one all-or-nothing overridable object
+* [Done, not yet published] Update CSS override classes to be individual properties rather than one all-or-nothing overridable object
-* [Feature] Add documentation URL field for component meta
+* [Done, not yet published] Add documentation ~URL~ description field for component meta
-* [Feature] Add description field for prop meta
+* [Done, not yet published] Add description field for prop meta
 * [Feature] Better usage of slots